 – Two beach wheel chairs which can be booked out for free ahead of time or on the day (availability dependent)

-– Trackway on the beach between some venues
+– Trackway on the beach between several venues

 – Complimentary Companion tickets to any of our paid Saturday Sundown events